 \section{DISCUSSION AND CONCLUSION}

-The ever-growing immobility within American society, combined with well-documented differences in economic and educational prospects by region, poses the question of which social mechanisms prevent people from migrating.
-This paper offers a comprehensive analysis of the inter-county migration structure encompassing not only economic, demographic and geographical factors, but also political, cultural and endogenous network mechanisms.
-The relational and network models reveal a pattern of segmented immobility in America, in which less migration happens between counties with dissimilar political environments, levels of urbanization, and ethnic/racial compositions.
+This paper offers a comprehensive analysis of the inter-county migration structure encompassing not only economic, demographic and geographical factors, but also political, cultural factors and internal dynamics of the migration system.
+Network models reveal a pattern of segmented immobility in America, in which less migration happens between counties with dissimilar political environments, levels of urbanization, and ethnic/racial compositions.
 Yet, we do not observe segmentation between internal migrants and international immigrants; rather, the model shows that counties active in receiving many international immigrants are active in both sending and receiving many internal migrants as well.
-Further, our analysis suggests the significance of endogenous network patterns in influencing the migration-flow system; we observe strong patterns of reciprocity and perpetuation, along with suppression of waypoint structure.
-These results lend empirical evidence to the migration systems theory and the theory of internal dynamics of migration (\citealt{de_haas_internal_2010,mabogunje_systems_1970,fawcett_networks_1989}), showing that the population flows assemble an interdependent network system that carries its own momentum.
+Our analysis also suggests the significance of internal dynamics of the migration flow system; we observe strong patterns of reciprocity and perpetuation, along with a suppression of waypoint structure.
+These results lend empirical evidence to the systemic theory of migration (\citealt{bakewell_relaunching_2014,de_haas_internal_2010,mabogunje_systems_1970,fawcett_networks_1989}), showing that the population flows assemble an interdependent network system that carries its own momentum.